albertoscala/string-matching/README.md

 ### Code implementation

-The Trie data structure implementation was pretty easy.
+The implementation of the Trie data structure was relatively straightforward.

-Starting from the struct of a node we need two things: a list of children, a variable that indicates that the node is the end of a pattern (leaf).
-So I came up with this C struct.
+To begin, we require two elements in the node structure: a list of children and a variable to indicate whether the node marks the end of a pattern (leaf).
+With these considerations in mind, I devised the following C struct for the implementation.

 ```c
 #define ALPHABET_SIZE 26